 Menu choice always depends on restaurant type, so stick to your concept.
 Figure out the menu layout to fill out the customer's impressions and the restaurant’s holiday spirit.

 Coming back to the food.
 You need to make sure the kitchen doesn’t run out of ingredients with full houses.
-To avoid this problem, arrange your food supply schedule well in advance, taking into account holiday specifics.
+To avoid this problem, arrange your food supply schedule well in advance, taking into account holiday specifics, and analyze product balances in warehouses using your cafe POS system.
 This is one more reason to think through each stage of your Christmas preparation early.

 Schedule Working Hours

 It is always hard to choose between personal life and business, especially when holidays come up.
 Usually, at this time of year, most of the big restaurant chains open late and close early, so this is a great way for locals to gain an advantage over huge corporations.
 Unlike Thanksgiving Day when most people prefer to have a festive dinner at home, at Christmas nowadays more and more people choose to dine out.
 According to Eater, individual restaurants which are open on New Year’s Day and Christmas Day earn 40-50% more profit than on a normal day.
 Also, search options like “restaurants open on Christmas day near me”, “What restaurants are open on Christmas Day”, and “Christmas menus” have gained in popularity lately.

 Decorate Your Place

 To create the right atmosphere, a special menu is just not enough.
 Add more color and Christmas decorations to your restaurant.
 You could stick to the classic red-green-white concept or you might try something more out-there.
 Pinterest is full of great inspirations, so check it out if you feel like you’re running out of ideas.
 You can’t do Christmas decoration properly without lights, wreaths, holly, mistletoe and the queen Christmas tree.